vaybhavshaw/Apache-Log-Analyzer/README.md

 - [Sass](http://sass-lang.com/): css preprocessor
 - [Ruby](https://www.ruby-lang.org/en/): to use Sass
 - [jquery flip](http://nnattawat.github.io/flip/): to add flip animation

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

 ## Links to Test Data